Floquet state depletion in ac-driven circuit QED

-Figure \ref{fig:freq}(a) shows the measured reflection as a function of $\varepsilon$ and $f_\text{d}$ in the vicinity of the one-half resonance $\nu_\text{r}/2$ at a fixed driving power.
+Figure \ref{fig:freq}(a) depicts this feature of the measured reflection as a function of $\varepsilon$ and $f_\text{d}$ in the vicinity of the one-half resonance $\nu_\text{r}/2$ at a fixed driving power.
 As expected, upon increasing $f_\text{d}$, the gaps (signifying suppression of reflection) in the cavity fringes evolve outwards and intersect the interference stripes when $f_\text{d} = \nu_\text{r}/2$.
-A selection of the corresponding LZSM patterns is shown in the \supplement.
+A selection of the corresponding LZSM patterns is shown in Appendix~\ref{app:data}.
 The simulated measurement in Fig.~\ref{fig:freq}(b) is in good agreement with the experiment.
 The reduced population of the Floquet state $|\phi_0\rangle$ can be identified as the origin of the collapsing cavity signal.
 We also computed the expected population of the Floquet state, as shown in Fig.~\ref{fig:freq}(c).
 Indeed, along the gaps in the interference strips, $p_0$ is reduced to a value considerably below unity.
-In short, Fig.~\ref{fig:freq} not only reconfirms the competition between the two resonances, but also shows how we can influence and electrically control this competition.
+In short, Fig.~\ref{fig:freq} not only reconfirms the interplay between the two resonances, but also demonstrates how we can influence and electrically control the dynamics of Floquet states.

-With our high impedance superconducting resonator we were able to measure a crescent-like pattern near the one-half resonance $f_\text{d}=\nu_\text{r}/2$.
-Theoretically, one would expect to find a similar structure for $f_\text{d} = \nu_\text{r}/3$, $\nu_\text{r}/4,\ldots$ We have tried to experimentally resolve the one-third and the one-fourth resonance, with the result that only the ``usual'' cavity-assisted LZSM pattern was observed.
-The corresponding simulation shown in the \supplement{} resolves this seeming contradiction.
-While theory indeed predicts crescents for $f_\text{d}=\nu_\text{r}/3$, they are much narrower than the typical inhomogeneous broadening in GaAs \cite{Petersson2010a, Cao2013a}.
-Hence, it is impossible to resolve them with the DQD in our experiment.
+With our high-impedance superconducting resonator we were able to measure a crescent-like pattern near the one-half resonance $f_\text{d}=\nu_\text{r}/2$.
+Theoretically, one would expect to find a similar structure for $f_\text{d} = \nu_\text{r}/3$, $\nu_\text{r}/4,\ldots$ However, the LZSM fringes in the populations will be narrow with decreasing drive frequency \cite{Shevchenko2010a} such that the narrow crescents are blurred by the typical inhomogeneous broadening in GaAs \cite{Petersson2010a, Cao2013a}.
+Nevertheless, we could still observe the characteristic feature of the one-third resonance, which appears as claw-shaped patterns at the end of the interference fringes as shown in Fig.~\ref{fig:third} in Appendix~\ref{app:data}.